-So anyway, we compromised on a 50 ft driveway (as if we had any other choice, pahh!), and I convinced myself that maybe it’s not that bad to park this close to the road.
+So anyway, we compromised on a 50 ft driveway (as if we had any other choice, pahh!), and I convinced myself that maybe it wouldn’t be that bad to park that close to the road.

 A 15 inch concrete pipe had to be installed in the ditch.
 It cost $322.60 delivered, I was happy to find out that the local DOT people would install it for free if I didn’t mind waiting a few days.
 I didn’t.

-This is how long of a driveway one truck load makes.
-Maybe about 50 ft long and 12 ft wide, we had another truck load delivered which we used to widen the end of this strip so we can maneuver the RV.
+This is the length of driveway one truck load makes.
+Maybe about 50 ft long and 12 ft wide.
+We had another truck load delivered which we used to widen the end of this strip so that we can maneuver the RV.
 Total cost for two loads was $822.66.

 Then I did.